AndriaSalah/quick-compression/README.md

 # 🗜️ Quick Compression - Developer Guide

-A modular, scalable file compression application built with Next.js, TypeScript, and FFmpeg.
+A modular, scalable file compression application built with Next.js, TypeScript, FFmpeg, and pdf-lib.
 Supports audio, video, image, and PDF compression with real-time progress tracking.

+## 🚀 **New: Real PDF Compression with pdf-lib**

+The application now includes **real PDF compression** using the pdf-lib library:
+- ✅ **Metadata removal** for privacy and size reduction
+- ✅ **Form flattening** to convert interactive forms to static content
+- ✅ **Quality-based compression** (screen, ebook, printer, prepress)
+- ✅ **Object stream optimization** for better compression ratios
+- ✅ **Detailed logging** and error handling for PDF-specific issues
+- ✅ **Progress tracking** with real-time updates
+- ✅ **FileDropZone support** - PDFs can now be uploaded and compressed

 ## 📋 Table of Contents